 The third was falling bond yields despite heightened inflationary pressures and further price increases.

-After this week’s FOMC it’s worth reminding ourselves of this insight from the The Economic Affairs Committee of the U.K.’s House of Lords report, “Quantitative Easing: A Dangerous Addiction?”
+After last week’s FOMC it’s worth reminding ourselves of this insight from the The Economic Affairs Committee of the U.K.’s House of Lords report, “Quantitative Easing: A Dangerous Addiction?”

 “No central bank has managed successfully to reverse quantitative easing over the medium to long term.
 In practice, central banks have engaged in quantitative easing in response to adverse events but have not reversed the policy subsequently.
 This has had a ratchet effect and it has only served to exacerbate the challenges involved in unwinding the policy.
 The key issue facing central banks as they look to halt or reverse quantitative easing is whether it will trigger panic in financial markets, with effects that might spill over into the real economy.”

-In light of last week’s ECB and this week’s FOMC an important realisation that the Central Bankers are well of aware of the consequenses here.
+In light of recent ECB and FOMC meet and greets an important realisation that the Central Bankers are well of aware of the consequenses here.